alphagov/styleguides/ruby.md

     hash = {one: 1, two: 2, three: 3}
     ```

 - Use Ruby 1.9 syntax for symbolic hash keys.
-This includes method calls.
+This includes method calls. (*HashSyntax*)

     ```ruby
     # bad